ciml-org/ciml-summer-institute-2021/0_preparation/README.md

 <hr>

 ##  Computer Requirements: <a name="computer-req"></a>
-* We would recommend a second screen for the hands-on sessions.
+* We recommend a second screen for the hands-on sessions.
 The first to view the presentation, the second for hands-on.
-* For visualization tutorial a mouse with scroll wheel is highly recommended (laptop track pads are very difficult to use for 3D navigation).

 [Back to Top](#top)
 <hr>